 - 1 pound lentils

-- 6 tablespoons yogurt or sour cream for topping
+- garnish: 6 tablespoons yogurt or sour cream for topping

-Saute onions, carrots and celery until nicely browned and caramelized.
+In a Dutch oven or large pot, saute onions, carrots, and celery until nicely browned and caramelized.
 The teaspoon of sugar, added after the vegetables have softened, is added to aid with the browning.
-This process will take about 20 minutes or so.
+This process will take about 20 to 25 minutes or so.

 Before serving: Discard bay leaf and cinnamon.
-Remove bone and chop meat; stir into soup.
 Taste for salt and pepper.
 It will likely need a good amount of pepper and possibly more salt.

 Top each bowl with a spoonful of yogurt or sour cream, and pass the hot sauce for those that desire.
 (The dollop of yogurt or sour cream is what really makes the soup…don’t skip it!)